vanxuanty95/SCSegamba/README.md

 - [🟢 Complete] **arXiv Preprint Release**
 - [🟢 Complete] **Open source code at this repository**
-- [🟡 In Progress] Add a description of the methods in ReadMe
+- [🟡 In Progress] Add a description of the method in ReadMe
 - [🟡 In Progress] Add visualization of experiment results in ReadMe

 ## 🏷️License